lucidrains/infini-transformer-pytorch/README.md

 loss = wrapper(
     seq,
-    backwards = True # will automatically segment and accumulate gradients when it detaches the memories )
+    backward = True # will automatically segment and accumulate gradients when it detaches the memories )

 # after much data...